mthirumalai2905/Badges/README.md

-docker restart <container_id> # Restart a container docker rm <container_id>      # Remove a container docker rmi <image_id>         # Remove an image
+docker restart <container_id> # Restart a container docker rm <container_id>      # Remove a container docker rmi <image_id>         # Remove an image docker logs <container_id>    # Fetch the logs of a container docker push <image_name>      # Push an image to the registry docker volume ls              # List all the volumes docker-compose up             # Create and start the containers defined in the docker-composefi
 ```